Ecological Legacies of Pre-Columbian Settlements Evident in Palm Clusters of Neotropical Mountain Forests: Materials and Methods

+We linked these clusters to past human activity by associating them with the centroids of known archaeological sites and low-location-certainty archaeological zones within the convex hull boundaries of each palm cluster.
 To compare palm concentrations, we generated centroids for archaeological sites and low-location-certainty archaeological zones.
 We also generated random centroids in the largest palm cluster and in areas showing clustered palms without reported archaeological sites.
-Palm concentration differences were measured using a Inverse Distance Weighting (IDW) score, which models the density of nearby palm trees by assigning higher weights to those located closer to each centroid.
-Palm trees within a 1000 m radius of each centroid were included in the IDW calculations, ensuring that the analysis captured localized patterns while excluding influence from distant and ecologically distinct areas.
-This radius is an conservative estimate of human mobility based on recently reported walking distances and travel times between Indigenous settlements \cite{Yepez2020,Reichel1982}.
-The score is calculated as \( G = \sum_i \frac{1}{d_i^w} \), where \( G \) is the IDW score, \( d_i \) is the distance from the selected point to palm tree \( i \) (only if \( d_i \leq 1000 \) meters), and \( w \) is a decay factor that gives more weight to closer trees.
+Palm concentration differences were measured using an Inverse Distance Weighting (IDW) score, which models the density of nearby palm trees by assigning higher weights to those located closer to each centroid.
+Palm trees within a 1000 m radius of each centroid were included in the IDW calculations, ensuring that the analysis captured localised patterns while excluding influence from distant and ecologically distinct areas.
+This radius is a conservative estimate of human mobility based on recently reported walking distances and travel times between Indigenous settlements \cite{Yepez2020,Reichel1982}.
+The score is calculated as \( G = \sum_i \frac{1}{d_i^w} \), where \( G \) is the IDW score, \( d_i \) is the distance from the selected point to palm tree \( i \) (only if \( d_i \leq 1000 \) m), and \( w \) is a decay factor that gives more weight to closer trees.
 We use \(w=1\) in our analysis.
 Finally, we used bootstrapping techniques to compare palm concentrations around archaeological centroids with those in control zones---palm areas without known archaeological features.
 For this, we generated 100 control points, randomly sampled from palm cluster regions without known archaeological features.
-We also generated an additional set of 100 control points within the largest palm cluster but outside 1 km buffers around the archaeological sites.
+We also generated an additional set of 100 control points within the largest palm cluster but outside 1 km buffers around the archaeological sites to be able to estimate the extent of potential ancient human management influence within the largest palm cluster.
 For both control sets and the archaeological centroids within the largest palm cluster, we created 1000 bootstrapped datasets.
 Each dataset consisted of 17 observations sampled with replacement, matching the number of archaeological centroids in the largest cluster.
+We chose to focus our analysis in the less-disturbed eastern part of the area of study because the areas in the western portion of the study area have undergone more modern human intervention.